 Why?
 Probably because of his remarkable achievements, his all-pervading influence in F1 and, since the sport began trading as a commodity, his success in making money for his bosses.

-That last attribute may yet keep him in a job, as long as he can survive the criminal bribery case in Munich in April, which is more serious than a related civil case in London's High Court, which has now been dismissed.
+That last attribute may yet keep him in a job, now that the criminal bribery case has ended, which was more serious than a related civil case in London's High Court, which has now been dismissed.

-Even if Ecclestone fights off both these court cases, there is another pending - and related - situation in the United States, where financial firm Bluewaters has sued him, claiming it was the highest bidder in the sale of F1 in 2006.
+There is another case pending - and related - in the United States, where financial firm Bluewaters has sued him, claiming it was the highest bidder in the sale of F1 in 2006.

-If this is the end of the road for a man of rare influence and notoriety, it has been a long one.
+Whether any of this is the end of the road for a man of rare influence and notoriety or not, it has been a long one.

 Ecclestone's journey began in the 1950s, when he was a less-than-successful racer and then a manager of promising British F1 driver Stuart Lewis-Evans.